harishkollana/Face-Emotion-Recognition/README.md

 App Link deployed on Streamlit- https://share.streamlit.io/harishkollana/face-emotion-recognition/main/app.py

 ## Conclusion
-Finally build a Face Emotion Recognition webapp using streamlit and deployed on Heroku, which predicts the face emotions on live webcam.
+Finally build a Face Emotion Recognition webapp using streamlit and deployed on streamlit cloud, which predicts the face emotions on live webcam.

 The model created with CNN layers gave training accuracy of 66.49% and validation accuracy of 66.32% after 50 epochs.